garrettstott/capstone/README.md

 ## submit ideas before Lab time Thursday

-^ everyone must submit something.  use the google form.
+Everyone must submit something.
+Use the Google form.

 ---

 ## pitch ideas to class Thursday

-^every student must pitch.  no big presentation, just an explanation of your idea and why people would like it.
+Every student must pitch.
+No big presentation, just an explanation of your idea and why people would like it.

 ---
-## submit
-## **which ideas** and **who**
+# Submit
-## you would like to work with
+## Which ideas and who you would like to work with.

-^make sure to submit a top choice and a second choice. this must be done by wednesday so you have enough time!  if you don't submit anything, we will put you where we think you fit best.
+Make sure to submit a top choice and a second choice.
+This must be done by Wednesday so you have enough time!
+If you don't submit anything, we will put you where we think you fit best.

 ---

 ## 4-member groups

-^ too big and things get hard to manage, people don't do their part.  too small and not enough can get done.
+Too big, and things get hard to manage, people don't do their part.
+Too small and not enough can get done.

 ---